 India – Bichli Haveli Project

-The Bichli Haveli Project will restore and rehabilitate a 140-year-old haveli located in the old city of Udaipur, transforming it into a community and heritage resource center with revenue-generating accommodation to ensure its ongoing operation.
-In addition to the restoration of the Bichli Haveli, the project aims to bring benefit to the community in which it is located.
+The Bichli Haveli Project is restoring and rehabilitating a 140-year-old historic house located in the old city of Udaipur, Rajasthan, and transforming it into a community and heritage resource center.
+The project aims to bring many benefits to the community in which it is located through job creation (especially for women), support of local suppliers and services, and empowering residents to celebrate their heritage and improve their qualities of life.

 - Provide economic benefit by hiring local staff and supporting local suppliers and services

-- Demonstrate to the larger community the viability of restoration as a tool of community renewal and improvement, and provide them with the resources to embark on similar initiatives
+- Demonstrate to the larger Udaipur community, urban development professionals, and conservationists the viability of restoration as a tool of community renewal and improvement, and provide them with the resources at the community and heritage resource center to embark on similar initiatives

 Register today to join one of our upcoming trips